 There is a need for tailored energy efficiency support policies and financial incentives targeting the accommodation industry to help hotel owners getting started and begin accomplishing NZEB goals.
 Tailored financial support schemes and incentives have to be provided in order to help SME hotels to overcome the problem of high initial investment costs of ambitious NZEB renovations.
+For example, these policies should group the needs and capabilities of the different market segments of the accommodation industry (i.e. size, geographical position, seasonality, eco-friendly etc.) in order to reach also SME hotels effectively.

-In the countries where incentives and support schemes for energy efficiency investments are developed by different authority levels (national, regional and local) there's a need for better coordination among the involved policy levels (national, regional and sub-regional support schemes).
+In the countries where incentives and support schemes for energy efficiency investments are developed by different authority levels (national, regional and local) there's a need for better coordination among the involved policy levels (national, regional and sub-regional support schemes) and the authorities in charge of the implementation in order to use synergies.

 Policies should also facilitate the development of regional and local financial schemes (e.g. revolving funds, guaranteed or supported loan programmes, EPC schemes), which are able to mobilize private financing.
-The ongoing programming of the European Structural and Investment Funds (ESIF, 2014-2020)9 is a huge opportunity to mainstream buildings energy efficiency policies and achieve large scale improvements in the Member States.
+The ongoing programming of the European Structural and Investment Funds (ESIF, 2014-2020)6 is a huge opportunity to mainstream buildings energy efficiency policies and achieve large scale improvements in the Member States.